Aircraft livery: Marketing

 All Nippon Airways has featured a number of aircraft in a promotional Pokémon livery, known as the Pokémon Jet.
 EVA Air partnered with Sanrio to create a number of "Hello Kitty Jets."
+Low-cost carriers like VietJet Air have designed its standard liveries so every aircraft are available to be instantly featured with promotional liveries.

 Other air marketing liveries

 Alliance brands

 Three multinational worldwide airline alliances have grown and developed their own aircraft liveries and corporate identities which encompass and transcend major carriers, mainline carriers, legacy carriers, and flag airlines' individual airline identities along with any ties to regional, geopolitical, national boundaries, and government heritages.

 Oneworld, SkyTeam, and Star Alliance are the mutually agreed upon "airline alliance liveries" of large numbers of independent and separately owned airlines working together as one through a system of codeshare agreements, rather than the colors of any one certificated airline.

 Unlike the other airline alliance consortium members, Oneworld will retain the "jellytail" airline logo markings of their individual airline alliance partner members upon each member airline's vertical stabilizer.